 The Enneagram of Personality Profile enables us to learn about our personality.
 We learn how each of the nine personality types relates to the virtues of the spirit.
 We all have access to these nine virtues, regardless of our personality.

-It is important to learn to question the cultural narrative.
+It is essential to learn to question the cultural narrative.
 We need to enhance our critical thinking skills and observe our internal dialogue.
 The Enneagram Personality Profile is a tool that helps us see our programming.
 We can then see unhealthy self-talk and behaviors.

 Why Self-Compassion is Superior